-757 Scientific teams are usually actively involved in the development of Tier 3 methods.
-The viability of advanced 758 estimation methodologies relies in part on well-designed information systems that are able to provide relevant 759 activity data with the appropriate spatial and temporal coverage and resolution, have well-documented data 760 collection protocols and quality control, and are supported with a long-term financial commitment for update and 761 maintenance.
+Scientific teams are usually actively involved in the development of Tier 3 methods.
+The viability of advanced estimation methodologies relies in part on well-designed information systems that are able to provide relevant activity data with the appropriate spatial and temporal coverage and resolution, have well-documented data collection protocols and quality control, and are supported by a long-term financial commitment for update and maintenance.

-763 3.2.5 Sources of Uncertainty
+3.2.5 Sources of uncertainty

-764 Uncertainty in estimated GHG emissions/removals from rewetted organic soils will arise from uncertainties in 765 EFs and other parameters, uncertainties in activity data, and model structure/parameter error for Tier 3 model-766 based methods.
-Further guidance on error estimation and the combination of errors is given in Volume 1, 767 Chapter 3 of the 2006 IPCC Guidelines.
+Uncertainty in estimated GHG emissions/removals from rewetted organic soils will arise from uncertainties in EFs and other parameters, uncertainties in activity data, and model structure/parameter error for Tier 3 modelbased methods.
+Further guidance on error estimation and the combination of errors is given in Volume 1, Chapter 3 of the 2006 IPCC Guidelines.

-768 For Tier 1, uncertainty level for default emission factors represent the 95% confidence interval for CO2-C and 769 DOC as presented in Tables 3.1 and 3.2.
-Due to the skewed distribution of CH4-C emissions/removals data, the 770 uncertainty is given as the (asymmetric) range of 95% of the data as outlined in Chapter 3, Volume 1 of the 2006 771 Guidelines.
-While there may be still considerable uncertainty around each datapoint used in the derivation of the 772 EFs, the 95% confidence interval values presented in Table 3.1 and Table 3.2 primarily reflect the uncertainty of 773 the use of a single default EF that has been derived from many rewetted and undrained sites that may vary 774 considerably from each other in terms of (1) their current abiotic and biotic characteristics and (2) their land use 775 prior to rewetting.
-The confidence intervals also capture the uncertainty associated with the spatial variation 776 reported in fluxes from the various study sites.
-Uncertainty also arises from inter-annual variability, although it 777 has been reduced by using the mean of multi-year datasets from the same site).
+For Tier 1, uncertainty level for default emission factors represent the 95% confidence interval for CO2-C and DOC as presented in Tables 3.1 and 3.2.
+Due to the skewed distribution of CH4-C emissions/removals data, the uncertainty is given as the (asymmetric) range of 95% of the data as outlined in Chapter 3, Volume 1 of the 2006 Guidelines.
+While there may be still considerable uncertainty around each datapoint used in the derivation of the EFs, the 95% confidence interval values presented in Table 3.1 and Table 3.2 primarily reflect the uncertainty of the use of a single default EF that has been derived from many rewetted and undrained sites that may vary considerably from each other in terms of (1) their current abiotic and biotic characteristics and (2) their land use prior to rewetting.
+The confidence intervals also capture the uncertainty associated with the spatial variation reported in fluxes from the various study sites.
+Uncertainty also arises from inter-annual variability, although it has been reduced by using the mean of multi-year datasets from the same site.